Alex427427427/obsidian_1/Art/Projects/Ocean Comic/2.0/Plot/Start (until the search).md

 Narration: "I tried explaining to her that in contemporary Oceania, it's considered more appropriate to act disinterested in other people's affairs and mind someone's own business.
 If Landon could be reached, there would already be administrative procedures in motion.
 The best we could do was wait."

 Fara: "It's been months.
-Why haven't we heard anything from admin?"
+Why haven't we heard anything?"

 Narrator: "I - I don't know."

 Fara: "Aren't you worried about him?
 I see you standing in my lectures."

+Narration: "I didn't have a good answer."
+### Night Pondering
+Narrator lies in bed.

+Narration: "What happened to Landon?"
+Narration: "I think he lived by himself.
+Maybe he just couldn't get up one day and no one was there."
+Narration: "I didn't want to know.
+I didn't want to think about it.
+I couldn't stop thinking about it."

+Narration: "Why did I choose to study oceanography?"
+Narration: "I think it's because of something Landon said near the end of that speech."
+Narration: "What was it?"

+Narration: "...
+I couldn't remember."

+It begins raining outside.
+The narrator stares at it, and suddenly, sees the oppressive deep ocean again.
+###